in-person in west asheville · virtual across NC

 HSA / FSA accepted

-A limited number of reduced-fee slots are available — ask during your consultation if cost is a barrier.
+A limited number of reduced-fee slots are available; ask during your consultation if cost is a barrier.
+Full breakdown (insurance, HSA/FSA, policies) on the therapy cost page.

-Paying out of pocket means no required diagnosis, no insurer deciding how many sessions you get, and complete privacy around your records.
+Paying out of pocket means no required diagnosis and no insurer putting a cap on your sessions.
+Your records stay yours, too.
 That matters to a lot of people.

 Not sure if your plan is covered?
 Reach out and I'll verify your benefits before your first session.